Titans’ Conklin ready to play his first game this season

 NASHVILLE, Tenn.
 (AP) — Tennessee Titans right tackle Jack Conklin is set to play for the first time since tearing the anterior cruciate ligament in his left knee in January during a playoff loss to the New England Patriots.

-Conklin was a full participant in practice throughout the week as the Titans prepare to host the defending Super Bowl champion Philadelphia Eagles on Sunday.
+Conklin practiced fully this week as the Titans (2-1) prepare to host the defending Super Bowl champion Philadelphia Eagles Kelly (2-1) on Sunday.

 Cornerback Adoree Jackson has been cleared from concussion protocol and will play Sunday.
 Running back David Fluellen remains out this week with a groin injury.
 Backup quarterback Blaine Gabbert will see an independent physician to determine if he can be cleared from concussion protocol.